Kernel k-Groups via Hartigan's Method: Iterative Algorithms

 Therefore, we compute

 and if $\Delta Q^{j \to j^\star}(x_i) > 0$ we move $x_i$ to cluster $\C_{j^\star}$, otherwise we keep $x_i$ in its original cluster $\C_j$.
 This process is repeated until no points are assigned to new clusters.
 The entire procedure is described in Algorithm~\ref{algo}, which we call kernel k-groups.
-This method is a generalization of the k-groups with first variations proposed in \cite{Kgroups}, which only considers the Euclidean case, and also an extension of Hartigan's method to kernel spaces.
+This method is a generalization of k-groups with first variations proposed in \cite{Kgroups}, which only considers the Euclidean case.
+Next, we state two important properties of kernel k-groups.